MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/how-to-aovpn-conditional-access.md

 In this section, you'll add `IgnoreNoRevocationCheck` and `NoRevocationCheck`.
 By default, `IgnoreNoRevocationCheck` and `NoRevocationCheck` are set to 0 (disabled).

-For more information on `IgnoreNoRevocationCheck` and `NoRevocationCheck`, see [NPS CRL Check Registry Settings](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/cc771995(v=ws.10)#ignorenorevocationcheck).
+To learn more about CRL registry settings, see [NPS CRL Check Registry Settings](../../networking/technologies/nps/nps-crl-check-registry-settings.md).

 >[!IMPORTANT]
 >If a Windows Routing and Remote Access Server (RRAS) uses NPS to proxy RADIUS calls to a second NPS, then you must set `IgnoreNoRevocationCheck=1` on both servers.